 As fall approaches I fill the bike basket with gourds, mini pumpkins, and fall flowers.
 Then during Halloween week I add a posable skeleton that rides the bike with light up eyes, lol.
 There are always lots of cars stopping and backing up for a second look!

 During the Winter we put ornaments in the basket and attach solar lights to the frame.
+Easter eggs in the Spring and flowers at other times of the year.

 - Old bicycle $20 (Craigslist)